 Your home insurance usually covers burst pipes when the damage is caused by perils already included in your policy.
-That’s lucky considering frozen or burst pipes can be some of the most devastating things to happen to a homeowner.
+That’s lucky considering frozen or burst pipes can cause devastating damage to a home.

 Once a pipe bursts, an avalanche of creeping damage can affect almost any area of your home with wet, moldy, and frozen walls, floors, and belongings.
-Even more unsettling is that water damage and freezing claims account for over 23% of losses incurred by homeowners.
+Even more unsettling is that water damage and freezing claims are among the most common losses homeowners see.

 When does home insurance cover burst pipes?